 The program is designed to provide you with a lot of support and make this process as simple for you as possible.
 Pricing is designed to account for not only the time we spend together, but the time needed outside of sessions to review progress, type up summaries, and more.

-You can either choose an initial consultation plus 8 sessions for $1015 or an initial consultation plus 10 sessions for $1225.
+Everyone starts with an initial consultation to make sure you're prepared and ready make sure this is the direction you want to move.
+The initial consultation is $175.
+After that, if you want to move forward with the program, you can choose either eight sessions for $800 or 10 sessions for $1000.
 In person sessions are an option for the first two sessions and one additional session.
 For in person sessions, an extra $30 travel fee for each session will be added.

 Thank you for your update!
 Unless you indicated you don't want a response, I'll get back to you within 48 hours.